Student Athletics

 Boys Coach: Jay Humphreys

-Girls Coach: Robin Bush
+Girls Coach: Shannon Conerty

 The TSB wrestling program involves interscholastic competition between other public schools in Metro-Davidson County and the surrounding counties as part of the Tennessee Secondary School Athletic Association (TSSAA).
 We compete with other schools for the blind in the North Central Association of Schools for the Blind Conference (NCASB).
 The NCASB is composed of 15 state schools for the blind and sponsors wrestling competitions as part of its interscholastic sports program.